 Why the change?
 Although the Geneva Conventions protect medical personnel, not all enemies respect the doctrine, and both doctors and medics have found themselves targets on the battlefield.
 The white armband with a red cross -- the Geneva Convention brassard -- is worn by medical team personnel when they're searching for, treating and evacuating wounded or sick soldiers.
 Once worn by all medical team personnel, the Geneva Convention brassard has been downplayed in recent wars to decrease the visibility of active medical teams.
 And since they have often become targets, all medical personnel carry a pistol or service rifle (M-16) at all times, to be used for self-defense only.

-Check out the links on the next page for lots more information about Army medicine.
+Check out the links below for lots more information about Army medicine.

 - Austin Medical Company.
 "Preparing for Deployments."
 (April 1, 2011)http://austinmedcom.yolasite.com/deployments-and-emergencies.php